 We stayed with them enjoying their spouts and flukes until too many boats stirred Captain Rich to leave allowing them some peace.

-The day was topped off by the visit of a bottlenose dolphin who stayed with us for all to see.
+The day was topped off by the visit of a bottlenose dolphin that stayed with us for all to see.

-In the afternoon trip, we saw 3 gray whales and were very interactive with us!
+PM: In the afternoon trip, we saw 3 Gray whales and were very interactive with us!
 We also encountered a huge pod of common dolphins.
-Gorgeous weather, and an overall wonderful experience!
+Gorgeous weather and an overall wonderful experience!